nexmo-community/Nexmo-RTS-Voicebase/README.md

 On the right, shows a graph of keywords spoken in the conversation.

+In the repo, you will see 2 folders, `server` and `WS-node`.
+The `server` folder contains a simple VAPI call from a Nexmo number into the websocket.
+The `WS-node` folder, contains the websocket, as well as the code to connect to Voicebase

+##Get Started
-In order to run this demo, you will need a few things:
+In order to run this demo, you will need a few things first.
-- Create an application in Nexmo
+- Create an application on Nexmo
-- set the `event_url` to {your-url}/events and `answer_url` to {your-url}/answer.
+- Set the `event_url` to {your-url}/events and `answer_url` to {your-url}/answer.
+To run locally, use [Ngrok](https://ngrok.com)
-- save the application_id to your enviroment variables..
-- copy the private key and save to a file, name in `private.key` and save this into the `server` folder
+- Copy the private key and save to a file, name it `private.key`
-- purchase a nexmo phone number
+- Purchase a nexmo phone number
-- assign this phone number to this application
+- Assign this phone number to this application
-- create a .env file will the following variables
+- Create a `.env` file will the following variables
 ```
 API_KEY={NEXMO-API-KEY}
 API_SECRET={NEXMO-API-SECRET}